Go to content

 Available techniques

-Multinuclear NMR, UV-Vis, AA, GC, GC-MS, HPLC, electrochemistry, single-crystal XRD, FT-IR, TGA-DSC, physisorption, steel autoclaves, microwave reactor, glove box.
+Multinuclear NMR, UV-Vis, AA, GC, GC-MS, HPLC, electrochemistry, single-crystal/powder XRD, FT-IR, TGA-DSC, physisorption, steel autoclaves, fixed-bed reactor, microwave reactor, glove box.

 Publications